IHE/ITI.MHD/input/pagecontent/1_overview.md

 ### About This Guide

-This is a draft for Public Comment for IHE publication.
+This is a *Draft for Public Comment* IHE publication.

 ### Mobile access to Health Documents (MHD)